sbsanjaybharti/ghibli_api/README.md

     b.
 Structural: Proxy and Bridge design pattern
     c.
 Behaviral: Mediator and Chain of responsibility design pattern

-##### Feature:
+##### Advantage:
-1. Memcache used to handle the load on application
-2. Panda library is used  to handle big data to process CSV.
-3. Swagger to display the API.
-4. Application can handle large number of data without user waiting time.
+1. First time it will take time to load all the movie in cache
+2. After that it will take get the data from cache so it will be faster.
+3. Optimized code is written
+4. Archtecture is best for non concurent user.
+5. Minimum hit to Ghibli API